WELCOME TO MY WEBSITE!

 Note to prospective clients: I do a lot of things outside of Poseidon’s Web.
 If I can do anything for you, feel free to Contact Me.

 I like to think that anybody can write something that will be read by people interested in the subject.
 My skill is to write things that people who aren’t interested will open up and read.

 My background is broad and deep.
 As a newspaper reporter, public relations officer and marketing director, I’ve covered murder trials and local government, developed television news projects and handled institutional mergers, “de-mergers” and branding and identity programs.
 I’ve directed marketing and advertising campaigns and written and published award-winning magazines and healthletters.
 For more than 20 years, I served as Director of Public Affairs at Lahey Clinic, one of Boston’s premiere teaching hospitals.

 Since 2001, I’ve freelanced for clients and worked on my own writing projects, including Stow Things, a book about the history of my hometown, Stow, Mass., and, after moving to Houston for family reasons, a Field Guide to Vegetable Garden Pests for the Fort Bend County Master Gardeners.
 And, of course, Poseidon’s Web.

-In my client work, I’ve developed projects as varied as magazine and newsletter features and advertising, collateral and web content for hospitals and physician groups in Connecticut, Massachusetts, New Hampshire and Virginia.
-For the Association of University Technology Managers and the Global Health Alliance, I’ve written about a broad range of subjects, from technology to improve highway safety to neglected tropical diseases like Buruli ulcer and leishmaniasis.
+In my client work, I’ve developed projects as varied as magazine and newsletter features, advertising, collateral and web content for hospitals and large physician groups in Connecticut, Massachusetts, New Hampshire and Virginia.
+For groups like the Association of University Technology Managers and the Global Health Report, I’ve written about subjects ranging from electric battery research and biofuels to adjunct vaccines and neglected tropical diseases.